 Avoiding PSLF delays due to Forbearances and Deferments

-One of the key requirements to stay enrolled in the IDR plans is to certify your income on a yearly basis.
+One of the key requirements to stay enrolled in the IDR plans is to certify your income yearly.
 Missing certification deadlines can cause delays in enrollment and force a forbearance or deferment.
 It can also cause an interest capitalization, which can be expensive.

 Federal student loans can be forgiven after ten years of public service or 20 years worth of IDR payments.
 Unfortunately, there are other hoops that borrowers have to jump through.

-If you are working towards student loan forgiveness but your loans are on a deferment or a forbearance, the clock has probably been paused.
+If you are working towards student loan forgiveness but your loans are on a deferment or a forbearance, the clock is likely paused.